Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

 .. option:: -u <user>

-    Run as <user>: ossec-logtest will change uid to the user specified as part of this argument.
+    Run as <user>: ospatrol-logtest will change uid to the user specified as part of this argument.

-    Often used with `ossec-logtest -g`
+    Often used with `ospatrol-logtest -g`

 .. option:: -g <group>

-    Run as <group>: ossec-logtest will change gid to the group specified as part of this argument.
+    Run as <group>: ospatrol-logtest will change gid to the group specified as part of this argument.

-    Often used with `ossec-logtest -u`
+    Often used with `ospatrol-logtest -u`

 .. option:: -c <config>

-    <config> is the path and filename to load in place of the default /var/ossec/etc/ossec.conf.
+    <config> is the path and filename to load in place of the default /var/ospatrol/etc/ospatrol.conf.

 .. option:: -D <dir>

-    This is the path that ossec-logtest will chroot to before it completes loading all rules, decoders, and lists and processing standard input.
+    This is the path that ospatrol-logtest will chroot to before it completes loading all rules, decoders, and lists and processing standard input.

 .. option:: -a